PiotrWachulec/vm-start-stop/README.md

 - [Azure/powershell](https://github.com/Azure/powershell) GitHub Action,
 - [Azure/login](https://github.com/Azure/login) GitHub Action.

+The workflow [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) were configured separately to deploy resources into the production and development environments.
+Also, it was required to allow connections based on federated identity from different branches.
+More info in the documentation [Configure a federated identity credential on an app: GitHub Actions (point 4.)](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions).

+In the workflow, we have also added conditional deployments to ensure that the resources are only deployed to the production environment from the main branch.
+More info [Using conditions to control job execution](https://docs.github.com/en/actions/using-jobs/using-conditions-to-control-job-execution).

 ## Splatting

 The splatting mechanism is a Powershell syntax that allows you to simplify runs of cmdlets with a significant number of parameters.